 Jan Beam, BSN has worked in clinical research since 1987 and joined NCCR in 2011 as a CRC.

-Elizabeth Gyori, BS started coordinating clinical studies in 2010 and joined us in 2013.
+Elizabeth Gyori, CCRC started coordinating clinical studies in 2010 and joined us in 2013.